-U.S. employers use Form I-129, the “Petition for a Nonimmigrant Worker,” to bring foreign workers to the United States for temporary employment.
+Form I-129, also known as the “Petition for a Nonimmigrant Worker,” is a U.S. immigration form used by U.S. employers who want to bring foreign workers to the United States for temporary employment.
 This form is essential for employers looking to sponsor foreign workers for a variety of nonimmigrant work visas.
 If approved, the worker can then apply for the appropriate visa at a U.S. embassy or consulate in their home country.

 In this detailed guide, we will walk you through everything you need to know about Form I-129, including the types of visas that require this form, how much it costs, the processing time, and what supporting documents you’ll need.
 We’ll also cover some frequently asked questions to ensure you have all the information necessary to navigate the process successfully.